Mobile Suit Gundam SEED Freedom: Critical response

 Critical response to the movie has been positive.
-Several critics have enjoyed the handling of Kira Yamato and Lacus' Clyne romantic relationship.
+Several critics have enjoyed the handling of Kira Yamato and Lacus Clyne's romantic relationship.
 Anime News Network scored it a "B+" overall, praising the handling of Kira Yamato and Lacus Clyne's characterizations.
 UK Anime Network gave it a 9 out of 10, finding most of the story involving Kira and Lacus' forces against the Black Knight to have been well executed and that Shinn Asuka's characterization was changed for the better as the critic did not find him appealing in Gundam SEED Destiny.
 Film Ink praised the focus on romantic relationships despite being primarily a mecha series to the point of addressing what is ideal love and how it reflects the relationship of both the director Fukuda and his late wife, the writer Morosawa.
 While addressing the fact that the film was primarily made for fans, the reviewer still found it enjoyable from a casual's perspective.
 Jonathan Lack praised the narrative for focusing on the couple of Kira and Lacus, who appear to be portrayed more seriously and humanly than in Destiny, as their romantic relationship is properly explored in a similar fashion to Fukuda and Morosawa's relationship.
 In particular, Manga News preferred how more flawed Sunrise made Kira in Freedom than in Destiny where he came across as almost a messiah figure with his strength which bothered several viewers from such TV series while the antagonistic Shinn instead comes across as more cheerful than in his original series.
 Manga News also praised how the film addresses alternative interpretations from previous television series such as the dilemma of Gilbert Durandal's Destiny Plan of a dystopia controlled with might from the previous TV series which the new antagonists treasure and Kira clashes with it.
 This helped to give further depths to the themes of "freedom" and "destiny" Fukuda's works involve.
 In retrospect, Dengeki Online enjoyed the handling of Shinn as while he was shocked when seeing him lose his final duel in Destiny, Freedom gives me a more heroic portrayal that appealed to his nostalgia of the TV series even if he has mixed feelings of the character piloting the Immortal Justice.